FMCalisto/server-db-scripts/README.md

 ?>
 ```

-> The variavie have to be amended in accordance with the server.
+> The variables must be amended in accordance with the server.

+Please change this variables to the Server DataBase variables.

 `[server-database]`: the server DataBase link (`www-db.example.com`);